Jeffreyg2240/independent_study-java/entries/entry8.md

 Just kidding.
 They have been such a huge help in the project.
 Honestly, I wouldn't be a finalist with them without them.

+And remember, it only a tease of level 2.

 <img src="../images/lvl2.png"/>

 # Takeaways